Nostalgic Items: 11 Beloved Things That Faded Away!

 Newspaper Boxes

 Back when people obtained much of their local news from printed newspapers, you didn’t have to go into a store to buy them.
 You could walk to a street corner and buy the daily paper from a newspaper box.
-They worked on the honor system: you would put in the correct change to open the box and take one newspaper.
-Since print newspapers are less prevalent, newspaper boxes have become a rarity.

 7. Telephone Books